 Reference

-Paragraph F: Engineering will need to gain a greater knowledge of why people move in specific ways and how this mobility affects them in order to bring about substantial changes in the ways we utilize our cities.
+Paragraph F: Engineering will need to gain a greater knowledge of why people move in specific ways and how this mobility affects them in order to bring about substantial changes in the ways we utilise our cities.
 Nonetheless, it shares with engineering the goal of developing movement patterns under spatial constraints.
 It is an art form that was created almost completely by experimenting with concepts on the body and receiving immediate feedback on how the outcomes felt.

 Explanation